paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

 (2) **Job creation** — An applicant for refinancing under [section 697a of this title](./chapter-14b-small-business-investment-program.md#section-697a) of a loan made pursuant to [section 697 of this title](./chapter-14b-small-business-investment-program.md#section-697) shall not be required to demonstrate that a requisite number of jobs will be created with the proceeds of a refinancing.

-(3) **Loan processing fee** — To cover the cost of loan packaging, processing, and other administrative functions, a development company that provides refinancing under subsection (b)(2) of this section may impose a one-time loan processing fee, not to exceed 0.5 percent of the principal amount of the loan.
+(3) **Loan processing fee** — To cover the cost of loan packaging, processing, and other administrative functions, a development company that provides refinancing under subsection (b)(2) may impose a one-time loan processing fee, not to exceed 0.5 percent of the principal amount of the loan.

-(4) **New debentures** — Issuers of debentures under subchapter III of this chapter may issue new debentures in accordance with such subchapter in order to prepay existing debentures as authorized in this section.
+(4) **New debentures** — Issuers of debentures under subchapter III may issue new debentures in accordance with such subchapter in order to prepay existing debentures as authorized in this section.

 (5) **Preliminary notice**